Covariance Estimation for Matrix-variate Data via Fixed-rank Core Covariance Geometry: Introduction

 where $\lambda\in(0,1)$, the identifiable square root $K^{1/2}$ of $K$, and $A\in\real^{p\times r}$ of full-column rank such that $AA^\top$ is a core.
-We refer to the covariance model in (\ref{sec1.eq2}) as a partial-isotropy core covariance model.
-As shown in Section \ref{sec2.1} and \ref{sec6}, the coefficient $\lambda$ on $I_p$ quantifies how far $\Sigma$ is from being separable, improving the interpretability compared to an unstructured $C$.
+We refer to this model as a partial-isotropy core covariance model.
+As shown in Section \ref{sec2.1} and \ref{sec6}, the lambda $\lambda$ on $I_p$ quantifies how far $\Sigma$ is from being separable.

-As a remark, note that several two-way factor models have been proposed for matrix-variate data as a departure from the separable covariance model, e.g., Tucker factor model \cite{chen2023,chen2020,chen2022,chen2024} and canonical polyadic (CP) factor model \cite{chang2023,han2024}.
-However, none of these models induce a natural measure of how far the true covariance is from being separable, since they do not continuously shrink toward the separable covariance model.
-To the best of our knowledge, the core shrinkage estimator proposed by \cite{hoff2023} is only such an estimator via empirical Bayes.
-However, as demonstrated in Section \ref{sec7}, when the true core has a low-dimensional feature as above, this shrinkage estimator is subject to overparameterization.
-On the other hand, our proposed method directly exploits this feature and yields a natural measure via the estimate of the non-spiked eigenvalue of the true core.

 To incorporate a partial-isotropy $C$ into the estimation of $\Sigma$ as in (\ref{sec1.eq2}), we need a proper understanding of the space of rank$-r$ cores, denoted $\calC_{p_1,p_2,r}^+$, motivating the study of its geometry.
-Therefore, this article is devoted to establishing the geometry of $\calC_{p_1,p_2,r}^+$ and thus constructing the shrinkage estimator based on this geometry.
-Although ad hoc estimators may be used to estimate $\Sigma$ as in Section \ref{sec7}, we shall develop geometry to construct the estimator under the constraint that defines $C$.
-Specifically, we exploit the curvature of the negative log-likelihood to find the optimal $C$ that fits the data well.
+Therefore, this article is devoted to establishing the geometry of $\calC_{p_1,p_2,r}^+$ and thus constructing a shrinkage estimator based on this geometry.
+We shall emphasize that the geometry of $\calC_{p_1,p_2,r}^+$ itself is interesting, apart from the statistical motivation.
+Namely, the smoothness of this set is associated with connectivity between row and column variables in terms of the undirected bipartite graph and induces the smooth structure of the ambient space $\calS_{p}^{++}$ via separability.
+Moreover, the smoothness facilitates constrained estimation, exploiting the curvature of the negative log-likelihood to find the optimal $C$.

 Our contributions are summarized in three main strands.
 First, we show that $\calC_{p_1,p_2,r}^+$ is a compact, smooth, embedded submanifold of $\calS_{p,r}^+$, the set of rank$-r$ PSD matrices.
 A key insight for the proof is that if $C=AA^\top \in \calC_{p_1,p_2,r}^+$ for $A=[\text{vec}(A_i),\ldots,\text{vec}(A_r)]$ with $A_i\in\real^{p_1\times p_2}$, Proposition $3$ of \cite{hoff2023} implies that